PhVerkerk/Eulexis_off_line/README.md

 The technical documentation collected with [Doxygen](https://www.doxygen.nl/index.html) can be found on the [web site of Biblissima](https://outils.biblissima.fr/fr/eulexis/doc/).
-Of course, any developper can collect it also from the sources.
+Of course, any developer can collect it also from the sources.